2024-foss4g-europe/2024-foss4g-europe.github.io/content/map-gallery-submission.md

 We invite contributions to the FOSS4GE 2024 Tartu Map Gallery to showcase the imagination and great skills of the FOSS4G community!

-We are expecting maps about the city of Tartu where the conference is going to be held.
+We are expecting maps of the city of Tartu where the conference is going to be held.
 It is your opportunity to challenge yourself with a new experience.

 Please use the following form to submit your proposal.
 The deadline for submissions is 30 June 2024.

-Please share the maps in a static format (e.g. PDF, png).
+Please share the maps in a static format (e.g. PDF, PNG).
 All the relevant submissions will be displayed on our website.

 <center>
     <a href="https://forms.gle/JHGtBYVmidKh1uNdA"